Entanglement Negativity and Defect Extremal Surface: Review of entanglement negativity in CFT

 \section{Review of entanglement negativity in CFT$_2$}

-Entanglement negativity, or more precisely logarithmic negativity, is a mixed state entanglement measure derived from the positive partial transpose (PPT) criterion for the separability of mixed states.
-It can be defined as taking the trace norm of the partial transpose of the density matrix.
+Entanglement negativity, or more precisely logarithmic negativity, is a mixed state entanglement measure derived from the positive partial transpose criterion for the separability of mixed states.
+It can be defined as taking the trace norm of the partial transposed density matrix.

 For a bipartite system, the partial transpose $\rho^T_{AB}$ of a density matrix $\rho_{AB}$ is defined by transposing only one part of the system, namely